fcarvalhopacheco/whots19-data-report/docs/source/3_section.md

 The 300 kHz ADCP at 125 m (SN 7637) operated flawlessly for the entire deployment and was still recording on recovery.
 In contrast, the 600 kHz ADCP at 47.5 m (SN 13917) stopped logging on 25 March 2024.
-Data collected before shutdown are good, aside from near-surface side-lobe interference.
+Data collected are good, aside from near-surface side-lobe interference.

 The RDI 300 kHz Workhorse Sentinel ADCP, SN 7637, was installed at 125 m with its transducers facing upward and an external battery pack.
 It pinged every 4 s